2017 Advanced Knitting Techniques Workshop

 Please read General Workshop information below.

-Workshops are limited to approximately 25 participants (the room accommodates a few more knitters, so sometimes we do as well), allowing each knitter ample opportunity to ask questions and receive individual feedback.
-We held a variety of workshops with different themes from 2007 to 2015, and we look forward to welcoming a group of knitters in fall of 2016.
+Workshops are limited to approximately 25 participants (the room accommodates a few more knitters, so sometimes we do as well, with a cap of 30), allowing each knitter ample opportunity to ask questions and receive individual feedback.
+We held a variety of workshops with different themes from 2007 to 2016, and we look forward to welcoming a group of knitters in fall of 2017, our 11th year.

 The workshops take place at the Holiday Inn Conference Center in Marshfield, Wisconsin where we hold our summer knitting camps.
 The workshop includes an afternoon visit to the Schoolhouse Press warehouse to shop and explore "The Sweater Room," where all the knitted treasures of Elizabeth Zimmermann and Meg Swansen are stored.

 Thursday afternoon/evening (check in after 3 p.m. and 5:30 welcome supper); evening knitting optional

 Friday 9 a.m.-3:00 (Class); evening knitting with individual assistance available

 Saturday 9 a.m.-12:00 (Class); 2:00-?
 Visit Schoolhouse Press; evening knitting with individual assistance available